mircohacker/Spring-Boot-and-HTMX/docs/article_part_1.md

 To include the webjars we need to add dependencies `org.webjars:bootstrap:5.3.3` and `org.webjars:webjars-locator:0.52` to our `build.gradle`.
-The first one contains the build artifacts of this version.
+The first one contains the build artefacts of this version.
 The `webjar-locator` is responsible to resolve the path `/webjars/bootstrap/css/bootstrap.min.css` to the actual file stored in the dependency.
 Our "styled" index looks like this